ivan-khvostishkov/traits-oss/README.md

 ### Oxford Traits DB

-The database of about 500 traits based on careful filtering from approx. 500,000 words of the Oxford Dictionary.
+The database of 800+ traits based on careful filtering of the Oxford dictionary.

+**Fun fact:** In the Oxford dictionary, out of approx. 500,000 words, there are almost twice as many words describing negative traits than positive ones (around 540 vs 300).
+This reflects the psychological phenomenon known as negativity bias.

 ### Building
 1. Get Apache Ant — https://ant.apache.org/bindownload.cgi